 A program that focuses on the systematic study of the spatial distribution and interrelationships of people, natural resources, plant and animal life.
 Includes instruction in historical and political geography, cultural geography, economic and physical geography, regional science, cartographic methods, remote sensing, spatial analysis, and applications to areas such as land-use planning, development studies, and analyses of specific countries, regions, and resources.

-Those who are interested in Geography can study up to a Post masters certificate.
-Currently, 4,828 students are granted some level of degree in Geography around the US each year.
+Those who are interested in Geography can study up to a Masters degree.
+Currently, 4,343 students are granted some level of degree in Geography around the US each year.
 More students graduate with a degree in Geography in California than any other state.
 The average starting salary for an undergraduate degree in Geography is $43,800.

 Considering majoring in Geography?
-Take a look at Clark University or the University of California-Santa Barbara!
+Take a look at the University of California-Santa Barbara or Clark University!
 These institutions are some of the best campuses to pursue a degree in Geography.
-Currently, Clark University has 5 graduates earning their Masters degree in Geography, while the University of California-Santa Barbara has 6 students earning a Masters degree in Geography.
+Currently, the University of California-Santa Barbara has 5 graduates earning their Masters degree in Geography, while Clark University has 6 students earning a Masters degree in Geography.
 Learn more about college options in the table below.